 The figures below are only a guide.
 Actual pay rates may vary, depending on:

-- You could enter through the Engineering Foundation Apprenticeship (FA), which you can start in S5 and study at school and college.
+You could complete the Engineering Foundation Apprenticeship (FA), which you can start in S5 and study at school and college.
 Entry requirements vary between colleges, but you usually need 3 subjects at National 5 including English and Maths.
 Some colleges also ask for Physics.

-- Some employers look for a Higher National Certificate (HNC) or Higher National Diploma (HND).
+Some employers look for an HNC or HND.
 For entry to an HNC or HND course you need 1-3 Highers.